 All federal student aid programs require submission of the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed online at www.fafsa.gov.

 Federal regulations require financial aid recipients to maintain minimum standards of satisfactory academic progress (SAP) for continued receipt of federally sponsored aid.
 All students receiving federal assistance must remain admitted in a degree program.
 Regulations require a maximum time frame for degree completion, a quantitative measurement (complete two thirds or 66.6% of credit hours attempted) and a qualitative measurement (2.0 minimum cumulative grade point average).
 Credit hours attempted include withdrawals, repeated courses, incompletes, grade exclusions, non-matriculated courses, and credit by exam.
 The annual review of academic progress at the end of spring term each year considers all terms of enrollment, including terms in which no federal aid was received.
 Students whose academic progress is not in compliance with federal regulations will be notified of the deficiency.
-Students who do not meet minimum SAP standards may continue to receive federal aid during a probationary period, not to exceed one academic year, as the result of an academic appeal initiated with the Office of Financial Aid and Scholarships, and in coordination with the academic department.
+Students who do not meet minimum SAP standards may continue to receive federal aid during a probationary period, not to exceed one academic year and not to exceed 150 percent timeframe for degree completition, as the result of an academic appeal initiated with the Office of Financial Aid and Scholarships, and in coordination with the academic department.
 Please refer to the Graduate Bulletin section titled Registration and Degree Requirements for additional information about making satisfactory academic progress.

 In addition, loan eligibility for students with full-time-equivalent status is limited to a maximum of three terms.